 According to statistics compiled by the American Pet Products Association, between 2009 and 2010, dog owners in the United States spent approximately $18.23 billion on pet food and treats!
-That’s a lot of zeros being spent to keep your dog’s diet healthy.
+Americans spend a lot to feed their dogs a healthy diet.

-We are bombarded with all kinds of advertising and warnings from the pet food industry and veterinarians for what is good and not good to feed our dogs.
-Granted, there are some human foods, which some dogs cannot tolerate.
-The keyword is “some.”
+We are bombarded with advertising and warnings from the pet food industry and veterinarians about what is good and what not to feed our dogs.

-So, before we get all upset about what we are feeding our pets, let’s take a look at several human foods that are actually good for them.
+So, before we get all upset about what we are feeding our pets, let’s look at several human foods that are good for them.

 Keep in mind dogs are not strictly carnivores.
 They are omnivores.
 Even in the wild, they naturally seek out berries, fruits, and greens to supplement their diets.

 Ever wonder why your dog eats grass?
 Yes, they may have an upset tummy, but usually, it’s because they like the taste.

-Remember, if you plan to start feeding your puppy or dog human foods, always start with small quantities to see how well they tolerate what you are offering.
-Keep the human foods supplement to 25% or less of your dog’s diet.
+Remember, if you plan to start feeding your puppy or dog human food, always start with small quantities to see how well they tolerate what you are offering.
+Keep the human foods supplement 25% or less of your dog’s diet.

-If you have a puppy, start them off to taste fruits and vegetables by using them as training treats.
+If you have a puppy, start them off with fruits and vegetables by using them as training treats.

 Many of the following suggestions can be frozen and used sparingly as refreshing treats.

 Since some dogs are lactose intolerant, start with smaller quantities.

 Yogurt is full of calcium and protein.
 Use only yogurts that are plain, sugar-free, and with active bacteria.
 Yogurt is a great way to build up the flora in your dog’s intestines.
-A spoonful of yogurt added to their food is a good way to motivate a dog whose appetite is what it should be.
+A spoonful of yogurt added to their food is an excellent way to motivate a dog whose appetite is what it should be.
 Freeze it.
 They’ll love it.

 Cottage cheese, as with yogurt, is full of calcium and proteins.
-A spoonful mixed in with their food will get their attention and make them members of “The Clean Bowl Club!”
+A spoonful mixed with their food will get their attention and make them members of “The Clean Bowl Club!”